anybox/anybox.recipe.odoo/doc/scripts.rst

 In order to be used by the recipe, the distribution that holds the script code has to be *required* with the ``eggs`` option.
 But how can buildout retrieve it ?
-There's nothing specific to the OpenERP recipe about that, it works in the exact same way as for the standard ``zc.recipe.eggs`` recipe.
+There's nothing specific to the Odoo recipe about that, it works in the exact same way as for the standard ``zc.recipe.eggs`` recipe.